 Where to Store Your Fire Extinguishers

 There’s no exact place to store the extinguishers; it depends on your vessel’s structure.
-They should be near places that fires may occur, and stored in a way that is quick and easy-to-grab.
-So, think the cabin, hull, bilge, or kitchen.
+They should be near places where fires may occur and stored in a way that is quick and easy to grab.
+So, think of the cabin, hull, bilge, or kitchen.
 Some people have it next to the fuel tank or cooking area.
 The tips below should be a big help in determining the best place to store a fire extinguisher on a boat: